boydx/geosalad/PITCHME.md

 #HSLIDE?image=http://www.townbranch.org/doc/TBT_at_NCR_2014.jpg

+#HSLIDE
 ##Mapping Town Branch
 * What is the current condition of the corridor?
-* Canopy, water, built environment
+* Canopy, water, built environment, walking paths, etc.
 * How might the cooridor look after trail is built?

 #HSLIDE
-#What couyld go wrong?
+#What couyd go wrong?
 #HSLIDE?image=images/01/texas-v-alaska.jpg

 #HSLIDE
-#Challenge
+##Challenge for you
-What areas of Texas and Alaska?
+What are the areas of Texas and Alaska?